bcgov/Technology-Code-of-Practice/README.md

 # Technology Code of Practice

 The BC Technology Code of Practice, being developed pursuant to BC's Digital Framework and the priority actions therein, is a DRAFT set of criteria to help the BC Government design, build and buy better technology.
-The Code is envisioned to be used as a cross-government agreed standard in government's new, in-development digital investment and implementation process.
+The Code is envisioned to be used as a cross-government agreed standard in government's new technology funding review process.

 The Code as it exists below is an alpha (https://developer.gov.bc.ca/Agile-Delivery-Journey/Alpha), modelled after exemplars from leading jurisdictions, being developed at the direction of central government.
-The intent is for this Alpha Code to be socialized and iterated with the BCGov digital community, ultimately coming to form a co-created Practice that is uniformly adopted and followed from the start of any BC Government technology programme, project or product development.
+The intent is for this Alpha Code to be socialized and iterated with the BCGov digital community, ultimately coming to form a co-created Practice that is uniformly adopted and followed from the start of any BC Government technology program, project or product development.

 ## The Technology Code of Practice in Context